 However, these are just guidelines; ultimately it’s up to parents to decide what’s best for their child based on their individual needs and circumstances.

-If this helps decrease your screen time leave us a comment and like below.
+If this helps decrease your screen time leave us a comment below.